FIFA 18: Gameplay

 FIFA 18 Ultimate Team Icons, the new version of what has previously been called Legends is playable on the PS4, Xbox One and PC versions of the game, as Legends were exclusive to Xbox One.
 Diego Maradona was added as a legend to the Ultimate Team, joining Brazilian stars Pelé and Ronaldo, Russian goalkeeper Lev Yashin, and French star Thierry Henry for the 95-rated card.
 New goal celebrations featured include Cristiano Ronaldo's "Siii" jump (accompanied with a voiceover from Ronaldo), Wayne Rooney's "Knockout", Samuel Eto'o's "Old Man" routine, Robert Lewandowski's "X", and Raúl kissing his ring finger.
 The Cruyff turn – a feint named after 1970s Dutch star Johan Cruyff – is one of the four new skills added to the game.

 FIFA 18 features the third tier of Germany's Bundesliga, the 3.
 Liga.
 It also features the Iceland national football team, the Saudi Arabia national football team, both the men's and women's national New Zealand teams, and has again included the Turkish Super League after EA renewed its licence with them.

-EA Sports have introduced Quick Subs into FIFA 18 where the player can make a substitute when the ball goes out of play.
-Also now in Career Mode players can watch interactive transfer negotiations happen and can also see their new signings unveiled in cut scenes.
+EA Sports introduced Quick Subs into FIFA 18 where the player can make a substitute when the ball goes out of play.
+Cutscenes were added to transfer and contract negotiations in Career Mode where players can watch interactive transfer negotiations happen and can also see their new signings unveiled in the news tab.